-- Maintaining an active school counseling advisory board - Providing a school counseling brochure and other materials to parents and stakeholders - · Providing family workshops on topics such as choosing a school, scholarships, access to college, and other topics, as appropriate
+- Maintaining an active school counseling advisory board - Providing a school counseling brochure and other materials to parents and stakeholders - Providing family workshops on topics such as choosing a school, scholarships, access to college, and other topics, as appropriate

-COLLABORATION

-Counselor meets Level 3 expectations AND extends impact by providing high-quality professional development to school staff on counseling-related matters.
+COUN 6 COLLABORATION Level 3 expectations AND extends impact by ality professional development to school staff on d matters.
 Counselor consistently involves school staff, in a meaningful manner, in the planning and execution of the counseling program; supports school staff in meeting student needs; and maintains meaningful relationships with external support agencies.